- Marmalade, Cranberry & Hazelnut

 Over the past few years of buying from this cooperative, we have seen incredible growth and improvement in their coffee quality.
 This Single Origin offering is the best example of where they are currently at, and can’t wait to see how they continue to exceed our expectations.
-This Guatemalan has a nice juicy grapy acidity and a clean pleasing mouth feel and round body.
-Marmalade, cranberry and dominant flavours with a peachy apple like middle.
-Cape gooseberry is also present in the cup, a nice descriptor if you were lucky enough to know of this fruit from perhaps your grandmothers garden.
+This Guatemalan has a nice juicy grape acidity and a clean pleasing mouthfeel and round body.
+Marmalade, Cranberry and Hazelnut flavours with a peachy apple like middle.

 Processing green coffee beans requires fermentation to produce desirable flavours and allow it to be stored without spoiling.
 There are two main ways to ferment coffee, either with water which we called washed (or wet) processing or without water called natural (dry) processing.
 Once ripe cherries are picked, pulping them in a wet mill removes the skin, and fermentation processes the remaining mucilage on the bean.